popqiezi/LLM-RuleVST/README.md

 This repository is for the paper:

-**LLM-RuleVST: A Rule-Guided Visual-Sequence Transformer Framework for UAV-Based Vessel Trajectory and Risk Prediction in Inland Waterways**
+**LLM-RuleVST: Rule-Guided Vessel Trajectory and Collision-Risk Prediction in Inland Waterways Using UAV Imagery**

 The codebase is currently being organized and improved.